-Declan Donnelly carries brother's coffin to Requiem Mass
+Fr Dermott Donnelly: Declan Donnelly carries brother's coffin to Requiem Mass

 "It is with great gratitude that we will remember him and all he selflessly gave."

+Fr Donnelly had a dream to help young people feel like they belonged and up a charity called Significance.

+Declan Donnelly said: "That charity is still in its infancy but it will now be his legacy, as he said in his own words 'young people are not called to live lives of survival or even success but to live lives of happiness and significance' and once they knew their significance they could go on to inspire others."

-During his career Fr Donnelly was a supporter of the Catholic Agency for Overseas Development charity.
+During his career Fr Donnelly was a supporter of the charity Catholic Agency for Overseas Development.

 Its head of education, Monica Conmee, said: "Fr Dermott chose to stand in the light, and through his immense talent and gifts, so generously guided thousands of young people to experience the love and light of God in their own lives, inspiring them to share this with others."

-Donnelly's TV partner Ant McPartlin said: "Fr Dermott you were the kindest, wisest man I knew.
+He paid tribute to his friend's brother shortly after his death, saying: "Fr Dermott you were the kindest, wisest man I knew.
 Rest in peace my friend.
-You will never be forgotten.
+You will never be forgotten."

-"My thoughts, prayers and love are with your wonderful family.
-The world has lost a special man."

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.